newjersey/feedback-api/README.md

 #### Running the local dev database
 ##### Installation
+*Note: We can't use Docker Desktop because we don't currently have a way to procure licenses and it's not certified for use at the Office.*

+**Linux**

+Install the docker daemon as normal since this is open source software.

+**Windows**

+Install WSL2 and install the docker daemon inside the linux environment.

+**macOS**

 1. Install [colima](https://github.com/abiosoft/colima) with `brew install colima`
 2. Install docker with `brew install docker`
 3. Install docker-compose with `brew install docker-compose`